-Under Title VII of the Civil Rights Act of 1964, and subsequent federal laws such as the Age Discrimination in Employment Act (ADEA), Americans with Disabilities Act (ADA) and Family and Medical Leave Act (FMLA), it is illegal for employers to discriminate on the basis of:
+Under Title VII of the Civil Rights Act of 1964, and subsequent federal laws such as the Age Discrimination in Employment Act (ADEA), Americans with Disabilities Act (ADA) and Family and Medical Leave Act (FMLA), it is illegal for employers to discriminate based on:

 Harassment on the basis of the above categories, including sexual harassment, is also a form of discrimination.
-You may have a compensable claim if subjected to unwelcomed sexual advances, or if subjected to a hostile work environment based on another protected characteristic, such as race or religion.
+You may have a compensable claim if you were subjected to unwelcome sexual advances or if subjected to a hostile work environment based on another protected characteristic, such as race or religion.